 the harp, O Holy One of Israel.

 Music plays a very important role in the worship and congregational life of Vassar Temple.
-To lead us in our songs of joy, praise, and thanksgiving, we are excited to welcome Cantor Elizabeth Goldmann to lead music at our services in the coming year.
-Cantor Goldmann will provide music during the High Holy Days, holiday celebrations, several Friday Shabbat evenings and Saturday morning services, approximately twice a month.
+To lead us in our songs of joy, praise, and thanksgiving, we are grateful to have Cantor Elizabeth Goldmann to lead music at our services.
+Cantor Goldmann provides music during the High Holy Days, holiday celebrations, several Friday Shabbat evenings, and Saturday morning services, approximately twice a month.

 Joe’s artistry at the organ, combined with his ready smile and deep appreciation of Jewish liturgical music, has enriched our worship services at Vassar Temple since 1996.